 Another idea is to practice combining like terms with conversation hearts.
 You could have students sort them by the sayings (“cutie pie” would be one group & “love ya” another).
 Then, have students explain how that relates to combining like terms.
 There are so many different ways to use candy hearts as manipulatives.
 If you have another idea, or are looking for a way to use this with a specific topic, drop a note in the comment and let’s brainstorm something awesome!

-If you have never heard of think, pick, flip, check before, let me tell you about it.
+If you’ve never heard of think, pick, flip, check before, let me tell you about it.
 Students have a card with worked problems on the front.
 They evaluate if the problems are correct or not.
 Then, the correct questions get marked with a paper clip and the incorrect get left blank.
 Students then check for accuracy by flipping the card and looking at the back.
 Correct answers will have a picture and incorrect answers will have correct version of the problems.

 Heart Attack your door with finished problems